ivarrh/ivarrh.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-The Moral Science Lab is fundamentally interdisciplinary, requiring the integration of three distinct academic disciplines and the collaboration between a network of scholars with complementary skill sets:
+The Moral Science Lab is an interdisciplinary research lab, based in the Department of Philosophy I at the University of Granada.

 1. Normative ethics: at one level, objective of the MSIDLAB project is to advance normative ethical questions, such as, how to distinguish killing from letting die (see Rodriguez-Arias et al., 2020), or the proper standards for critical care triage (see Rueda et al., 2020).